Policy and Advocacy Priorities

 Our Fellows are experts in their respective fields.
 Find out more about how they contribute to health care thought leadership and policy making at the highest levels on behalf of their patients and our communities

 The health impacts of climate change will affect us all.
 Spreading tropical diseases and heat stress on vulnerable populations are just two examples.
-Learn more about our world-leading actions to highlight the health effects of climate change.

 The Medical Specialist Access Framework is a guide to promote and support equitable access to specialist care for Australia's Indigenous peoples.

 Child health inequities can start early in childhood or even before birth and increase over time, meaning that the greater a child’s disadvantage, the worse their health, development and wellbeing.
-Learn more about our position and what actions the RACP is taking to help reduce child health inequities.

 The prevalence of obesity has increased rapidly in Australia and NZ.
 Find out more about what actions are needed to prevent obesity and reduce its impact across the life course.